xieyuheng/inner/person/de-bruijn/lambda-calculus-notation-with-nameless-dummies.md

 Nameless lambda expression will be good for (ii) and (iii) but not (i).

+Thus, we should translate from the usual system to nameless system at the input stage, and backwards at the output stage.

 ## How to translate lambda expression to nameless lambda expression?

 TODO